denixport/dart-uuid/README.md

 Features:
 * [x] Creates UUID from string and byte-array, as well as GUID and URN strings
 * [x] Provides access to variant, version and byte data of UUID
-* [x] Generates RFC4122 time-based v1, random-based v4, and name & namespace based v5 UUIDs
+* [x] Generates RFC4122 time-based v1, random-based v4, and namespace & name-based v5 UUIDs
 * [x] Implements `Comparable` for UUID comparison and lexicographical sorting
 * [x] Runs on Dart VM and in browser